raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ### Python libraries

 We've installed a collection of Python libraries on the Astro Pi's Flight OS.
-Here's some information on how to install them and what they can be used for.
+Here's some information on how to install them and what you can use them for.

 Remember that you can download the Flight OS or run our one-line installer to get all these libraries on your Raspbian SD card.
-If you are using another version of raspbian or have not run the one-line installer, you can follow the installation instructions in the information boxes below to make sure your get the same versions of the libraries that are installed on the ISS.
+If you are using another version of Raspbian or have not run the one-line installer, you can follow the installation instructions in the information boxes below to make sure your get the same versions of the libraries that are installed on the ISS.

 --- collapse ---
 ---